davadazaita/davadazaita/README.md

-## Have you ever heard that sound of an orbital engine taking off from outside the devil's little ball?
+## Think It.
+Have you ever heard that sound of an orbital engine taking off from outside the devil's little ball?

 ## That same old question: